Iterative Adversarial Attack on Image-guided Story Ending Generation: Introduction

 \section{Introduction}

-Multimodal learning aims to build models that can process and integrate information from multiple modalities, such as image and language, which is an increasing research field with great potential for artificial general intelligence~\cite{baltruvsaitis2018multimodal,radford2021learning}.
+\IEEEPARstart{M}{ultimodal} learning aims to build models that can process and integrate information from multiple modalities, such as image and language, which is an increasing research field with great potential for artificial general intelligence~\cite{baltruvsaitis2018multimodal,radford2021learning}.
 The multimodal text generation task takes data from multiple modalities as input and ends up with text as output, which is considered as the basic ability of human intelligence.
-Typical tasks include multimodal machine translation ~\cite{su2019unsupervised, liu2021gumbel}, multimodal dialogue response generation ~\cite{sun2021multimodal, wang2021modeling}, multimodal question answering ~\cite{singh2021mimoqa}, and image-guided story ending generation ~\cite{huang2021igseg, xue2022mmt}.
-Among these tasks, the image-guided story ending generation is a natural task for an average person to understand and generate multimodal information and represents a fundamental problem for machine intelligence.
-This task introduces ending-related images to story ending generation, which can supplement the story ending with diverse visual concepts.
-IgSEG models requiring understanding complex relationships between text modality data and image modality data, is a standard multimodal text generation task.
+The potential applications of multimodal text generation are far-reaching and transformative, whose innovation and expansion have been into new fields, reshaping the way we communicate and interact with information-rich content.
+Typical applications include multimodal machine translation~\cite{su2019unsupervised, liu2021gumbel}, multimodal dialogue response generation~\cite{sun-etal-2022-multimodal, wang2021modeling}, multimodal question answering~\cite{singh2021mimoqa}, multimodal MemexQA~\cite{47871} and image-guided story ending generation~\cite{huang2021igseg, xue2022mmt}.
+Among these tasks, image-guided story ending generation is a natural task for an average person to understand and generate multimodal information and represents a fundamental problem for machine intelligence.
+This task introduces ending-related images to the story ending generation, which can supplement the story ending with diverse visual concepts.
+IgSEG models requiring understanding complex relationships between text modality data and image modality data is a standard multimodal text generation task.